Microbes Control Illness & Aging

 Microbially, the indoor environment is very different than the outdoor environment.

-Buildings do not have these natural elements — UV, ozone, or rainfall — to keep them clean.
-It’s dark inside walls, crawl spaces, attics, and closets.
+Buildings do not have these natural elements — light, ozone, rainfall, microbial competition — to keep them clean.

 Instead, buildings rely entirely on humans to maintain them.